Roblox/creator-docs/content/en-us/luau/type-checking.md

 ChangedSignal:Fire(20, 100) --> not ok, number cannot be converted to string
 ```

-Type packs are defined in functions using `...` on the right-hand side of a generic.
+To define a type pack, add `...` to the right side of a generic:

 ```lua
 local function Signal<A...>(f: (A...) -> (), ...: A...)